 While Barnard's Inn reminds Londoners of the country, it reminds Pip of something altogether very different.
-We see the stereotypes of the country life surface in this moment, and suddenly we don't feel so excited for this new city-living.
-Anybody have a dirt devil?
+Suddenly we don't feel so excited for this new city-living.
+Anybody know where the Dyson is?

 Similar to Satis House, Wemmick's castle seems to be suspended in time and seems to belong to another universe altogether.
-There is an element of magical realism here in the way that Wemmick's personality changes so drastically—he's literally a different person in different places.
+There's an element of fantasy here in the way that Wemmick's personality changes so drastically—he's literally a different person in different places.